Consequences of preserving reversibility in quantum superchannels: Review on quantum superchannel

 Note that the slots of a quantum comb have an order.
 In the above definition, the $n$-th slot is a slot whose input space is $\mathcal{H}_{2n-1}$ and whose output space is $\mathcal{H}_{2n}$ ($n=1 \cdots N$).
 The orders of slots of quantum combs are suppressed throughout the remaining text unless otherwise misunderstood.

 Similarly to pure superchannels, we can define the pure combs. \begin{defi} (\textit{Pure} comb)

 A \textit{pure} comb is a quantum comb which is a pure superchannel. \end{defi}

-Quantum combs are special cases of quantum superchannels.
 Any quantum superchannel with one slot is a quantum comb with one slot \cite{chiribella08}.
-Suppose a quantum comb with two slots has the first slot $A$ and the second slot $B$, then we call it a quantum comb of\footnote{We stress that $A \prec B$ does not necessarily imply that $A$ signals to $B$ but that $B$ is forbidden to signal to $A$.} $A \prec B$ (read as ``$A$ to $B$'').
+Suppose a quantum comb with two slots has the first slot $A$ and the second slot $B$, then we call it a quantum comb of $A \prec B$ (read as ``$A$ to $B$'')\footnote{\ReviseFurther{We stress that $A \prec B$ does not necessarily imply that $A$ signals to $B$ but that $B$ is forbidden to signal to $A$.
+In Supplementary Information of Ref.\,\cite{oreshkov11}, signaling from $A$ to $B$ is formally defined as ``the existence of statistical correlations between a random variable at $A$ which can be chosen freely, and another random variable at $B$'', denoted by ``$A \preceq B$''. $A \prec B$ in this paper is equal to ``$A \nsucceq B$'' in that reference. }}.
 Similarly, we can consider the notion of a quantum comb of $B \prec A$.
 If a quantum superchannel can be regarded as a quantum comb of $A \prec B$ and as a quantum comb of $B \prec A$, it is parallel and we call it a quantum comb of $A \parallel B$ (read as ``$A$ parallel to $B$'').

-A necessary and sufficient condition for a supermap to be a quantum comb can be obtained from the following theorem \cite{chiribella09b} and any quantum comb is equivalent to a causally ordered quantum circuit \cite{chiribella07} (see Figure \ref{fig:comb_maps_comb_to_comb}):
+A necessary and sufficient condition for a supermap to be a quantum comb can be obtained from the following theorem \cite{chiribella09b} and any quantum comb is equivalent to a quantum circuit \cite{chiribella07} (see Figure \ref{fig:quantum_comb}):

 \begin{theo} Let $N$ be a positive integer and let $\mathcal{H}_{m}$ be Hilbert spaces, $m \in \{ 0, \cdots, 2N+1\}$, and $R^{(N+1)}$ be the Choi operator of a supermap $\smap{R}{}^{(N+1)} \colon \bigotimes_{n=1}^{N} [ \mathcal{L}(\mathcal{H}_{2n-1}) \to \mathcal{L}(\mathcal{H}_{2n})] \to [\mathcal{L}(\mathcal{H}_{0}) \to \mathcal{L}(\mathcal{H}_{2N+1})]$. $\smap{R}{}^{(N+1)}$ is a quantum comb with $N$ slots if and only if $R^{(N+1)} \geq 0$ and for each $n \in \{ 0, \cdots, N\}$,